jirilukavsky/motbox/README.md

 Look inside the `examples` folder for an example of [PsychoPy](https://www.psychopy.org/) integration.

-Currently the package is tested and working with pscyhopy 1.9 and Python 2.
+Currently the package is tested and working with psychopy 1.9 and Python 2.

 ## Code